 For hours and information on the Edwin Mookini Library please visit the Mookini Library website.

 Parking permits are not required for the summer session.
 For a map of parking areas and more information, please visit the Parking Office website.

 Student Life Center

-The Student Life Center is open to UH Hilo Summer Session students at no cost.
+Student Life Center (SLC).
 The center provides students with recreational, fitness, and wellness opportunities.
 The center strives to be an open, safe, fun environment for student recreation, learning, and social interaction.

 Summer Session students who are enrolled during the regular academic year at another institution are encouraged to secure advance approval for UH Hilo courses.
 UH Hilo is a fully accredited university, but decisions on transferability of coursework is at the discretion of the receiving institution.

 Official transcripts can be ordered through the Office of the Registrar.

 Please note that summer session grades will not appear on official transcripts until after the end of Summer Session 2.
 To ensure that your summer grades will appear on your transcripts, select the option "after final grades are entered for [Summer] semester" on the Transcript Request form.